breakintoprogram/agon-bbc-basic/MANUAL.md

 ### LOAD
 ### SAVE

+The following file extensions are supported:

+- `.BBC`: BBC BASIC for Z80 tokenised format
+- `.TXT`: Plain text
+- `.ASC`: Plain text

-If a file extension is omitted, ".BBC" is assumed.
-The file is saved as it is stored in memory, in BBC BASIC for Z80 tokenised format.
-This differs slightly from the Acorn format.
+If a file extension is omitted, ".BBC" is assumed

 ### MODE n